d3b4g/leonids/_posts/openadmin.md

 ![source-01](/img/Screenshot_2020-05-02_10-04-24.png){: .align-left}

 I didnt want use metasploit module for this, so i quickly grabbed the exploit available from exploit database.
-Had weird issues running the code, due to spacing i belive, so i quickly converted the script using dostounix tool.
+Had weird issues running the code, due to spacing i belive (DOS-style CRLF line endings), so i quickly converted the script using dostounix tool.
+The exploit is a very simple command injection through a ping functionnality within the application.

 ![source-01](/img/Screenshot_2020-05-02_10-29-57.png){: .align-left}